keenpaul29/EuphonicAI/README.md

-# Moodify: Emotional Music Companion 🎵🧠
+# EuphonicAI: Emotional Music Companion 🎵🧠

 ## Overview
-Moodify is an innovative music recommendation platform that curates personalized playlists based on your current emotional state.
+EuphonicAI is an innovative music recommendation platform that curates personalized playlists based on your current emotional state.
 By leveraging cutting-edge machine learning and multi-modal mood detection, we provide a unique, emotionally intelligent music experience.

 ## 🌟 Key Features
 - **Mood Detection**